-Step 1 - As described in Section 2.2.1, Item 3, Avaya SIP endpoints may send requests with Endpoint-View headers containing private network information.
+- Step 1 As described in Section 2.2.1, Item 4, Avaya SIP endpoints may send requests with Endpoint-View headers containing private network information.
 These are removed in Section 8.4.3.
 However an "epv" parameter is also inserted into the Contact header of these requests.
 This parameter also contains private network information.
-The following signaling manipulation is used to remove this "epv" parameter from the Contact header.

-- 1. Select Global Profiles from the menu on the left-hand side. - 2.
+The following signaling manipulation is used to remove this "epv" parameter from the Contact header. - 1.
+Select Global Profiles from the menu on the left-hand side. - 2.
 Select Signaling Manipulation. - 3.
 Click Add Script (not shown) and the script editor window will open. - 4.
-Enter a name for the script in the Title box (e.g., epv_parameter_in_Contact).
-This script is applied to the Avaya Server Configuration in Section 8.3.5, Step 6. - 5.
+Enter a name for the script in the Title box (e.g., epv_parameter_bandwidth).
 The following script is defined:

-'''

-Title
+''' Title epv_parameter_bandwidth

-epv_parameter_in_Contact

-// Remove epv paramater from Contact in SIP endpoint Invite
+1 // Remove epv paramater from Contact in SIP endpoint Invite

-3

-within session "INVITE"
+2 within session "INVITE"

-4
+4 {

--{

-5

-act on request where %DIRECTION="INBOUND" and %ENTRY POINT="PRE ROUTING"
+5 act on request where %DIRECTION="INBOUND" and %ENTRY_POINT="PRE_ROUTING"

-6
+6 {

-7

-remove(%HEADERS["Contact"][1].URI.PARAMS["epv"]);
+7 remove(%HEADERS["Contact"][1].URI.PARAMS["epv"]);

-8

-}
+8 }

-9

-}
+9 }

 '''